-If development has been carried out without planning permission an Enforcement Notice can be served on all parties with an interest in the land requiring remedial works to be carried out to deal with any harm caused by the breach.
-Failure to comply with the terms of an Enforcement Notice within the time specified is an offence, and may lead to the imposition of a fine in the Sheriff Court.

-There is a right of appeal to the Scottish Government's Planning & Environmental Appeals Division (DPEA) against an enforcement notice; if an appeal is lodged the notice will be suspended until the appeal has been determined, and will be actioned if the notice is upheld.
+If development has been carried out without planning permission an enforcement notice can be served on all parties with an interest in the land requiring remedial works to be carried out to deal with any harm caused by the breach.
+There is a right of appeal to the Directorate for Planning and Environmental Appeals (DPEA) against an enforcement notice and the notice has no effect until the appeal has been determined and the notice upheld.
+It is a criminal offence not to comply with the terms of an enforcement notice.